Weinstein handlebodies for complements of smoothed toric divisors: Introduction

 This paper is organized as follows.
-In Section~\ref{section weinstein}, we provide definitions and background material on Weinstein domains and Kirby calculus, as well as a detailed review of Weinstein structures on cotangent bundles of smooth closed manifolds which will be needed throughout.
+In Section~\ref{section weinstein} we provide definitions and background material on Weinstein domains and Kirby calculus, as well as a review of Weinstein structures on cotangent bundles of smooth closed manifolds.
 In Section~\ref{section toric} we introduce the relevant background on toric manifolds.
-In Section~\ref{section smoothing} we describe the explicit Weinstein structure on the complement of a $\{V_1, \ldots, V_k\}$-smoothing of a $\{V_1, \ldots, V_k\}$-centered toric divisor in a toric $4$ manifold.
-We also indicate relations to certain cases of almost toric manifolds.
-In Section~\ref{s: classifying} we prove numerous combinatorial properties of Delzant polytopes and the partially centered condition.
-In Section~\ref{s:obstructions}, we explain the importance of the centered condition.
-Sections~\ref{s:cotangent} and~\ref{sec:curves} are dedicated to the algorithm that produces the Weinstein handlebody of $\mathcal{W}_{F,c}$.
+In Section~\ref{section smoothing} we construct the explicit Weinstein structure on the complement of a $\{V_1, \ldots, V_k\}$-smoothing of a total toric divisor in a $\{V_1, \ldots, V_k\}$-centered toric $4$-manifold, proving our first main result.
+We also discuss some extensions to almost toric manifolds.
+In Section~\ref{s: classifying} we prove numerous results about the variety of Weinstein $4$-manifolds arising as such complements using combinatorial properties of Delzant polytopes satisfying the centeredness condition.
+In Section~\ref{s:obstructions} we explain the importance of the centeredness condition in allowing the complement of the smoothed divisor to admit a Weinstein structure.
+Next we turn our focus to understanding Weinstein handlebody diagrams for these complements, and more general Weinstein domains of the form $\mathcal{W}_{F,c}$.
 We start with the base case in Section~\ref{s:cotangent}, proving that Gompf's Weinstein handle diagram for $D^*F$ is Weinstein homotopic to the canonical Weinstein structure.
-In Section~\ref{sec:curves} we state the recipe to construct the fronts of co-normal lifts of co-oriented curves $\gamma_i\subset F$, and prove that the resulting standard Weinstein diagram is Weinstein homotopic to $\mathcal{W}_{F,c}$.
+In Section~\ref{sec:curves} we state the algorithm to construct the fronts of co-normal lifts of co-oriented curves $\gamma_i\subset F$, and prove that the resulting standard Weinstein diagram is Weinstein homotopic to $\mathcal{W}_{F,c}$.
 Section~\ref{sec:applications} is dedicated to computing topological and symplectic invariants from the explicit Weinstein handlebodies of $\mathcal{W}_{F, c}$.
-Finally in Section~\ref{section examples} we provide numerous examples applying this procedure to obtain Weinstein handle diagrams for complements of partially smoothed divisors in toric manifolds as well as almost toric manifolds.
+Finally in Section~\ref{section examples} we provide numerous examples applying this procedure to obtain Weinstein handlebody diagrams for complements of partially smoothed divisors in toric manifolds as well as almost toric manifolds.
 We end with two basic examples of Weinstein handlebodies of $\mathcal{W}_{F, c}$ for higher genus, and non-orientable surfaces $F$.